 In 2004, sculptor Robert Morton was commissioned by the Weirs Action Committee to create a historically accurate statue of a Native American, as he would have appeared to the explorers who reached Weirs Beach in 1652 and who carved their initials on the Endicott Rock monument.
 The statue was dedicated on June 4, 2005, with participation of NH’s Native American Inter-Tribal Council.
+Click here for more info on NH’s Native Americans from the Indigenous New Hampshire Collaborative Collective.

 HISTORY OF THE ENDICOTT ROCK STATUE